 During the time of church building, God barely mentioned kingdom building.
 Even on the odd occasion that He did make mention, He did so in the language of the time of church building.
 Once the Age of Kingdom came, God wrote off some methods and the concerns of the time of church building with a single stroke and never again said even a single word with regard to it.
-This is precisely the fundamental meaning of “God Himself” who is forever new.
+This is precisely the fundamental meaning of “God Himself” who is always new and never old.
 As well as things might have been done in the past, insofar as they are part of a bygone era, God groups such things as coming in the time before Christ, while the present day is known as the time “after Christ.”[a]
 In this regard, the building of the church can be viewed as a necessary predecessor to the building of the kingdom.
 It laid the foundation for God to wield His sovereign power in the kingdom.
 Today, the work of church building is but a shadow in the face of the building of the kingdom, which is the primary focus of God’s work on earth.
 God prepared all the details of His work before the work of church building was completed, and when the time was right, He set right upon His work.
 As such, God spoke thusly, “The Age of Kingdom is, after all, different from times past.
 It does not concern what man does.
 Instead, I personally carry out My work after descending upon the earth—work that human beings can neither conceive nor accomplish.”
 Indeed, this work must be carried out by God personally—no human is capable of such work, they just aren’t up to it.
 Other than God, who could carry out such great work among men?
 Who else is capable of tormenting the whole of mankind half to death?
 Could men possibly arrange such a work?
 Why is it that He says, “I personally carry out My work after descending upon the earth”?
 Could God’s Spirit have truly disappeared from all of space?
 “I personally carry out My work after descending upon the earth,” refers both to the fact that God’s Spirit is incarnated in the flesh to do work, and to the fact that God’s Spirit is clearly working through humankind.
 By personally carrying out His work, God allows many people to see God Himself with their naked eyes, so that they needn’t search carefully in their spirits.
 Furthermore, it allows for all of man to see the workings of the Spirit with their own eyes and shows them that there is an essential difference between the flesh of man and that of God.
 Simultaneously, throughout all of space and the universe world, the Spirit of God is still at work.
 All those people who are enlightened, having accepted God’s name, see how the Spirit of God works and, thereby, become even more acquainted with the incarnation of God.
 As such, only if God’s divinity works directly, that is God’s Spirit is able to work without the slightest interference, can man become acquainted with the “practical God Himself.”
 This is the essence of kingdom building.

 How many times has God been incarnated in the flesh?
 Could it be several times?
 Why is it that God has remarked many times, “I once descended into the world of men and experienced and observed their suffering, but without fulfilling the purpose of My incarnation”?
 Is it that God has been incarnated several times, but has never once been known by man?
 That is not what is meant by this statement.
 The first time God was incarnated, His aim was actually not for man to know Him.
 Instead, He carried out His work and then “disappeared” without anyone noticing or having even the opportunity to know Him.
 He didn’t allow man to fully know Him and also did not completely possess the significance of incarnation, so He could not be said to be fully incarnated.
 In the first incarnation, He merely used a fleshly body free of a sinful nature to carry out one work—the work having been completed, there was no need of further mention.
 As for those men who have been used by God throughout the ages, such instances are even less worthy of being called incarnation.
 Today, only He who is the practical God Himself, who has the outward appearance of normal humanity concealing a complete divinity inward, and whose aim is to allow man to know Him can be fully called incarnation.
 The meaning of God’s first visit to this world comprises only one aspect of the significance of what is called incarnation today—this visit by no means possessed the full meaning of what is now called incarnation.
 This is why God said, “without fulfilling the significance of incarnation.”
 “Experience and observation of man’s suffering” refers to God’s Spirit and the two incarnations, thus God said, “When the building of the kingdom gets under way, My incarnate flesh formally begins to perform the ministry; that is, the King of the kingdom formally takes up His sovereign power.”
 Though the construction of the church was a testimony to God’s name, the work had not yet formally begun—only today can be said to be kingdom building.
 All that was done previously was just a foretaste, it wasn’t the real thing.
 Even though it was said that the kingdom had been entered into, no work was yet being done within it.
 Only today, now that work is being done within God’s divinity and God has formally begun His work has man finally entered into the kingdom.
 Thus, “the descent of the kingdom into the human world, far from being merely a matter of words and appearances, is one of actual reality; this is one aspect of the meaning of ‘the reality of practice.’”
 This excerpt is an apt summary of the above exposition.
 Having provided this description, God moves on to characterize the general state of mankind, leaving man in a state of constant busyness.
 “Throughout the world, all humanity lies within My love, My compassion, but so does all humanity lie under My judgment, and likewise under My trial.”
 Man’s life is governed according to certain principles and rules, which God has set in place.
 These principles and rules are as follows: There will be times of happiness, moments of frustration and moreover, times of the refinement of hardships to endure.
 Thus, no man will live a life of pure happiness or pure suffering.
 Every life will have its ups and downs.
 Throughout all of mankind, not only is God’s love and compassion apparent, so is His judgment and the whole of His disposition.
 It can be said thusly: Men all live through God’s trial, do they not?
 Throughout this vast world, all of mankind labors busily in the work of finding their own way.
 They are not sure what role they play and some even damage or forfeit their lives for the sake of their fate.
 Even Job was no exception to the rule: Living through God’s trial, he nonetheless carried on seeking his own way.
 No man is capable of standing fast through God’s trials.
 Because of his greed or his human nature, no man is fully satisfied with his current condition, and no man may stand fast through the trials: Every man crumbles under God’s judgment.
 If God were still to be so serious with man, if He were still to hold such exacting demands of man, it would be just as God said: “the entire human race would topple under My burning gaze.”